 Bastei is a famous rock formation in Germany.
 The aptly named Bastei Bridge is a 250 foot (76m) long bridge which spans the tops of several of these towering rocks.
 The walk across the bridge is short, but offers many spectacular views of the surrounding rock formations.

 Past the bridge there are two pathways which lead to alternate viewpoints, offering amazing views of the bridge itself and the rock formations.

 Where to Stay in Bohemian Switzerland National Park

 Hrensko: Located on the western edge of the park on a river which shares a border with Germany, Hrensko is a convenient place to stay for adventures in the park.
 Hikes to the famous sandstone archway Prebischtor Gate (Pravcicka Brana) start from here.
 There are a decent amount of restaurants and shopping here as well.

 Jerichovice: Tucked in the SE corner of park, Jerichovice is another good choice for a place to stay.
 A modest sized town with amenities, this is the starting point to several top park attractions, including the Mary Prospect Lookout (Mariina Vyhlidka).

-Bynovec: This is where we stayed in an Airbnb apartment.
+Bynovec: This is where we stayed in a vacation home rental apartment.
 This town is tiny and has nothing in it, but is conveniently located in the middle of Hrensko and Jerichovice.
 Any of the small towns in-between Hrensko and Jerichoivice will do just fine as well.
 The roads are windy and tight, so being located in the middle reduces the amount of risky driving you will do while here.

 Decin: With a population of nearly 50,000, Decin is the nearest major center to the park.
 It’s further to drive to park attractions, but it comes with its own attractions and all the benefits of being in a city – restaurants, grocery stores, banks, etc.